Cold Calling Techniques Every Organization Should Know

 "We're good right now"

 This says your call wasn’t important enough to have them pursue learning more.
-Either that they’re happy with the business they’re getting or they plain and simply didn’t listen to you.
+Either they’re happy with the business they’re getting, or they plain and simply didn’t listen to you.
 Here is where you poke holes in this objection.

-This is where the self deprecating comments from a few sections ago can come in nicely.
-If a prospect says they’re good, you tell them that normally you’d ask for an email where you can send more information.
-But this time you’re not going to because they don’t have the time to look over product details.
+This is where the self-deprecating comments from a few sections ago can come in nicely.
+If a prospect says they’re good, you tell them that usually, you’d ask for an email where you can send more information.
+But this time, you won’t because they don’t have the time to review product details.
 Ask a few more questions about what they got from the call and whether or not the solution you’re offering sounds like a fit.

 "We're locked in with another company"

 Here, instead of going the okay, thank you route, ask questions about what they’re doing to help.
-What they like and dislike about that company and how long they’ve been with them for.
-Surely they won’t tell you everything but you will have some insight on your competitors.
+What do they like and dislike about that company, and how long they’ve been with them?
+Surely, they won’t tell you everything, but you will have some insight into your competitors.

-The debate of the effectiveness of cold calling has been going on for quite some time now.
-Many get discouraged with the increase in gatekeepers but with the rise of sales emails and retargeting ads, the occasional real conversation can spark up real interest.
+The debate on the effectiveness of cold calling has been going on for quite some time now.
+Many get discouraged by the increase in gatekeepers, but with the rise of sales emails and retargeting ads, the occasional real conversation can spark real interest.
 You also need to have a great customer support team, whether in-house or outsourced

-Marketing teams push for cold outreach campaigns that ensure exposure to a wider audience but nothing beats the immediate response and interaction of a phone call.
+Marketing teams push for cold outreach campaigns that ensure exposure to a broader audience, but nothing beats the immediate response and interaction of a phone call.
 In the end, cold calling doesn’t have to be just about selling.
 They can be about building relationships, and even if a prospect is not the best fit, a partnership can be just as valuable.